jasminl/neuroblobs/README.md

 neuroblobs
 ==========

-A diverse collection of neural network simulations
+A diverse collection of applications related to neural network, learning, vision and signal processing.
+See the LICENSE file for license information.

  1.)
 Prerequisites
  2.)
 Building and Installing